Soft-CAM: Making black box models self-explainable for medical image analysis: Multi-class analysis

 \subsection{Qualitative explanation on retinal fundus images}

-For the multi-class tasks on DR detection from fundus images, SoftCAM variants produced more focused and class-consistent explanations.
-In addition to the sparse and dense evidence maps, we also provide visualizations for post-hoc methods.
+For the multi-class DR detection tasks on fundus images, SoftCAM variants produced more focused and class-consistent explanations.
+Alongside the sparse and unregularized evidence maps, we also include visualizations from post-hoc methods.